EleoEris/Eris-Utility/README.md

 - Make a seperate namespace
 - Make this readme pretty, it's really really ugly as of now
 ## Documentation
+#### How to
+Be sure to check premake.lua and the example to see how to link this to a project.
+It's quite intuitive.
 #### Log.h
 Define `PREMADE_MACROS` if you want to use the macros written by me.
 Be sure to check /Example/src/main.cpp for a demonstration.
+Log.h contains the following includes: <fstream>, <cstdarg>, <iomanip>, <iostream>, <string>, "_Time.h"
+I have to find a way to move then into the Log.cpp file

 Log is a singleton, you can access it with Log.Get()
 - `void setLevel(uint8_t threatLevel, uint8_t verboseLevel)`    - used to set levels as below
 - `const enum Log::ThreatLevels : uint8_t { ErrorLvl, WarningLvl, InfoLvl }`